 What’s that rash?
 Are they having too much screen time?
 What if he hates school?
 What if he never stops sucking his thumb?
 Is it normal for Children to be incapable of silent thoughts, or is everything said out loud?
 What happens if you eat play-doh?
 From the sublime to the ridiculous us parents worry about everything.
 It’s no wonder parenting ages us, and quite frankly it’s exhausting.

 I know all of the names of the kids in Big’s class, their siblings and most of the parents.
-I can tell you all of the pups from paw patrol and which disc out of 10 any given Charlie and Lola episode is on.
+The same for Little.
+That’s over 60 kids!
+I can tell you all of the pups from paw patrol, and which disc out of 10, any given Charlie and Lola episode is on.
 Not bad for someone who struggled to remember which boob she last fed from in the early days.
 Remembering so much stuff is pretty tiring though.
 Is it any wonder I can’t remember anything remotely intelligent?

 If I leave the toddler alone for two minutes so I can pee what will he destroy?
 What can he climb up, fall down, or break?
 I didn’t really like that ornament anyway.
 Wherever you go it’s a constant assessment, and the houses of people with no kids?
 Worst nightmare!
 “OMG!
 Cream carpets!
 Do not let him touch anything, do not take your eyes off him!”